CottageClass/cottageclass-map-vue/README.md

 2. add the line `host: '0.0.0.0'` to the devServer object in `config/webpack.dev.conf.js`.
 (Otherwise your local dev server will not accept the incoming connection.)

 (We may wish to make this second change permanent and find a solution that doesn't require us to modify the facebook settings every time we happen to use a device with a new local IP.)

+## Basic QA workflow before deploy

+CORE FUNCTIONALITY
+* user with a fb account can login
+* user with email can login
+* user can create account with email
+* user can create account with facebook
+* logged-in user can rsvp
+* not-logged-in user can rsvp after logging (via rsvp route)
+* not-logged-in user can rsvp after signing up (via rsvp route)
+* User can browse events (logged in, not)
+* All links in navigation work (logged in, not)